 Step 4: Set The Platter In Motion

 The process of lifting the tonearm is called cueing.
-Many turntables have automatic cueing features while others require manual cueing.
+Many turntables have automatic cueing feature while other require manual cueing.

 Step 6: Place The Stylus On The Record